 Fortunately, now there is a blood test available that shows how a person will recover from a concussion.
 We can use science to decide how to make some of these decisions.
 Here is an article for your review.APOE-Discussions-and-Research-by-Dr-Paul-Roberts 2

 I Have A Concussion Now What?

 Hopefully, you’ve gone to a doctor.
-Unless you were in coma or unable to walk, they rarely tell you anything more than to watch for vomiting.
-Here is a quick list of suggestions of immediate action that have helped others.
+Unless you were in a coma or unable to walk, they rarely tell you anything more than to watch for vomiting.
+Here is a quick list of suggestions for immediate action that have helped others.
 Don’t put these things off.
-The first 48 hours is critical.
+The first 48 hours are critical.
 Head injuries, even the seemingly unimportant, run-of-the-mill bumps on the head, can produce terrible and frightening consequences.
 Hopefully, it will just be a bump and recovery will be quick with no further complications.

 Many factors can play a part in the severity of a small bump on the head.
-Unfortunately, we are starting to see long term impacts.
+Unfortunately, we are starting to see long-term impacts.
 Here are two studies: National Law Review with a link in that article to a recent study out of Canada which is the leading science on the connection between suicide and concussion.

 – Call Dr. Smith.
 Explain that you’ve just had a concussion.
 (Dr. Smith is located in Bountiful, Utah; however, he has patients throughout the world.)